Buy a Life Insurance Plan in a few clicks

 Section 24 of the Income Tax Act allows deductions on home loan interest, reducing tax liability.
 However, the new tax regime removes this benefit, impacting homeowners.
 Taxpayers must compare both regimes to make informed financial decisions.

-Section 24 of the Income Tax Act, 1961, provides tax benefits on the interest paid on home loans, helping taxpayers reduce their taxable income.
+Section 24 of the Income Tax Act, 2025, provides tax benefits on the interest paid on home loans, helping taxpayers reduce their taxable income.
 Under the old tax regime, individuals could claim deductions of up to ₹2 lakh per year on interest payments for self-occupied properties.
-However, with the introduction of the new tax regime, these deductions are no longer available, impacting homeowners’ tax-saving opportunities.
-Understanding these changes is crucial for making informed financial decisions when choosing between the old and new tax regimes.
+Under the new tax regime as revised in the Income Tax Act, 2025, these deductions are not available however, the new regime now offers significantly higher tax-free income thresholds and revised slab rates, making it the default regime for most taxpayers.

 Scenario: